 - I was a staff writer for the Tampa Bay Times, Florida’s largest newspaper, for nine years.

-- I’m now a correspondent for the Virginian-Pilot, which is Virginia’s largest newspaper.
+- I later wrote as a correspondent for the Virginian-Pilot, which is Virginia’s largest newspaper.

 - I am a contributing writer at the Catholic Match Institute and the Chastity Project.